fybrik/fybrik/site/docs/concepts/introduction.md

 # Introduction

 Fybrik is a cloud native platform to unify data access and governance, enabling business agility while securing enterprise data.
-By providing access and use of data only via the platform, Fybrik brings together access and governance for data, greatly reducing risk of data loss or infringements of data regulations.
+By providing access and use of data only via the platform, Fybrik brings together access and governance for data, greatly reducing risk of data loss.

 Fybrik allows: